-For a swap site that accepts both men’s and women’s clothing, head to Dresm.com to trade, sell or buy in just a few clicks.
-Or, for U.K. swappers, check out Clothes For Cash – where you can sell and swap everything from trousers to shoes to kids’ clothes and receive payment on the same day.
+Or, for U.K. swappers, check out Clothes for Cash — where you can sell and swap everything from trousers to shoes to kids’ clothes and receive payment on the same day.

 2. Disposing of e-waste responsibly

 Listen up, tech junkies!
 If you’re constantly replacing your “outdated” (aka 6-month-old) gadgets, don’t throw your old ones away!
-Recycle them with paid collection companies like YouRenew, BuyMyTronics or Gazelle, and receive up to $1,000 per item.
+Recycle them with paid collection companies like uSell or Gazelle, and receive up to $1,000 per item.

-All three sites will send you a check in the mail or pay you directly via PayPal.
-Gazelle will also give you a Walmart Prepaid Visa or Amazon gift card instead of cash, and YouRenew allows you to donate your earnings to environmental causes like tree plantings and renewable energy projects.
+The sites will send you a check in the mail or pay you directly via PayPal.
+Gazelle will also give you a Walmart Prepaid Visa or Amazon gift card instead of cash.

 3. Sharing your car